AmineDjeghri/awesome-os-setup/PPTI FTP Download-Upload.md

 - Open Filezilla and configure a new connection with:
 username: student number, password: your password, port: 6000, host: localhost, and change also the protocole to : SFTP SSH ...Ect

-now you can browse the folders and even find the files of the /tempory folder
+now you can browse the folders manually and even find the files of the /tempory folder, or use the search bar and search `/tempory`